ecmwf/polytope/README.md

 If this software is useful in your work, please consider citing our paper as

-> Leuridan, M., Hawkes, J., Smart, S., Danovaro, E., and Quintino, T., [“Polytope: An Algorithm for Efficient Feature Extraction on Hypercubes”.](https://link.springer.com/article/10.1186/s40537-025-01306-3) In Journal of Big Data (pp. 1-25).
+> Leuridan, M., Hawkes, J., Smart, S., Danovaro, E., and Quintino, T., [Polytope: An Algorithm for Efficient Feature Extraction on Hypercubes.](https://link.springer.com/article/10.1186/s40537-025-01306-3) In Journal of Big Data (pp. 1-25).

 Other papers include: